 Dronabinol isn’t legal everywhere.
 In countries where it is, such as the United States, Canada, South Africa, Australia, New Zealand, and Denmark, it is prescribed by a doctor.

-Nabilone, also known by the brand name Cesamet, isn’t a direct synthesis of THC but it is very similar to it, and both are able to activate CB1 receptors.
+Nabilone, also known by the brand name Cesamet, is able to activate CB1 receptors.
 Like dronabinol, nabilone is also indicated for nausea, vomiting, and loss of appetite, but nabilone is only approved for cases where other antiemetic treatments have failed.
 This is mainly because, unlike other antiemetics, it can have psychoactive effects like delusions or delirium.

 Most patients in clinical studies experienced at least one side effect to a mild degree.
 These included drowsiness, vertigo, dry mouth, euphoria, lack of coordination, headache, and concentration difficulties.
 Importantly this synthetic cannabinoid carries a warning that overdoses could lead to psychotic episodes, including hallucinations, anxiety reactions, respiratory depression, and coma.